 Bookkeeping is important for helping you maintain accurate financial records.
-Yet still, many businesses fail to implement this integral process.
-Besides the fact you are required under law to maintain accurate books and records, doing so will save you frustration later on.
+However, many businesses fail to implement this integral process.
+You are required under law to maintain accurate books and records.
+Doing this will also save you from frustration later on!

 In fact, “poor accounting” is one of the top reasons businesses fail.
 Without bookkeeping or accounting, you are blindly driving your business.